Overview

 Individual elements in a List can be accessed through the index position.
 Like many other languages, Groovy's index starts at 0.

-will return the first value in the List.
-Using list[-1]
+Using list[0] will return the first value in the List.
+Using list[-1] will yield the last object in the List.
+For example,

 List sampleList = [1, 2, 3]